cmanojshrestha/30-Days-Burp-Suite-Learning-Challenge/README.md

 • Spider - A tool for automatically crawling web applications.
 It can be used in conjunction with manual mapping techniques to speed up the process of mapping an application's content and functionality.

-• Repeater - A simple tool that can be used to manually, test an application, It can be used to modify requests to the server, resend them, and observe the results.
+• Repeater - A simple tool that can be used to manually, test an application.
+It can be used to modify requests to the server, resend them, and observe the results.

 • Decoder -A tool for transforming encoded data into its canonical form, or for transforming raw data into various encoded and hashed forms.
 It is capable of intelligerntly recognizing several encoding formats using heuristic techniques.